naga-satish/interview-preparation/ETL-ELT.md

    UPDATE STATISTICS orders;
    ```

-4. **What are window functions and how are they used in transformations?**
+### 4. What are window functions and how are they used in transformations?

    Window functions perform calculations across a set of rows related to the current row.